 - Getting approved for reputable affiliate programs such as the Amazon Associate is a lot easier.

-- You don’t have to rely on other people’s platform for your promotion.
+- You don’t have to rely on other people’s platforms for your promotion.

 - You can obtain good quality emails to build your own audience.